 This story happened a year ago.
 Yesterday, I had the chance to join the two in watching television while eating the rambutan fruit.
 My friend remembered the drawing which her son did.
 She took it out and pointed to that image in yellow color.
 She then asked her son what the image was.
 Hali, now three-year old and grinning, answered, “Rambutan.”
 The two of them looked at each other and burst into laughter.

 A child’s innocence never ceases to amaze us.
 Thought about any special moments between you and your child?
-Do write in to our parenting websites and tell us how you feel!
+Do write in to our parenting website and tell us how you feel!

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.